What is a risk management strategy?

 Risk reduction is a common strategy when it comes to risk treatment.
 It is sometimes known as lowering risk.
 By choosing this approach, you will need to work out the measures or actions you can take that will make risks more manageable.

 One example of risk reduction would be within manufacturing and the risk of products being produced to incorrect specifications.
 Using a quality management system can lower the chance of this happening, so this would be a method of risk reduction.
 In the finance industry, you may face risks associated with new regulations.
 Implementing a digital solution to help you manage regulatory requirements can mitigate the risks of non-compliance and would therefore also be an example of risk reduction.

-So which strategy should you choose?
+So which management strategy should you choose to handle risk?

 As you can probably guess, that depends on the risk.
 You will need to fully understand each risk your organisation faces so that you can choose the appropriate strategy to treat them – whether that’s through acceptance, transference, avoidance or reduction.